IIH Global - logo

 The level of customization and intricacy in the design affect the cost.
 Unique layouts, custom graphics, and complex design elements may require more time and resources.

-(4) E-commerce Integration:
+(4) E-commerce Platform Integration Costs

 If the antique store plans to sell items online, the integration of e-commerce functionality, secure payment gateways, and inventory management systems can increase the cost.